billfitzgerald/murl/README.md

 MURL will also export all URLs that have parameters in a single section.
 This can simplify searching for and finding sensitive or meaningful information exposed in urls.

+MURL makes use of [DuckDuckGo's Tracker Radar](https://github.com/duckduckgo/tracker-radar "The Tracker Radar is amazing.
+Thank you, DuckDuckGo."), which is included as a submodule.

+## Running MURL

+MURL was developed against Python 3.7, but it should work on Pyton 3.6 or greater.

+Clone the repository onto your local machine.
+Once you have the repository cloned, run <code>git submodule init</code> to initialize submodule config file.
+Then, run <code>git submodule update</code> to bring in the code from the Tracker Radar.

+For more information and background on working with submodules, [see the book](https://git-scm.com/book/en/v2/Git-Tools-Submodules "Git documentation").

 ## Quick start

 1. Make sure the <code>source</code> and <code>results</code> directories exist.
 See **Usage details** below for more information.